 Review of gluten-free prescribing

 NHS Bradford City and NHS Bradford Districts CCGs have recommended that GPs no longer prescribe gluten-free (GF) products.
+Find out more below.

 This has been a hard decision which we have not taken lightly; we know this will affect many people who have received gluten-free food on prescription for a long time.